codeplaysoftware/portFFT/README.md

 ## Supported configurations

-SYCL-FFT is still in early development.
+portFFT is still in early development.
 The supported configurations are:

 * complex to complex transforms
 * single and double precisions